Alaskan hare: Description

+Breeding habits

-The Alaskan hare is mostly solitary, and usually only congregate in groups during mating season in April and May.
+The Alaskan hare is mostly solitary, and the species usually only congregates in groups during mating season in April and May.
 They will normally have one litter per year of between four and eight leverets, with the young born during June and July.
 The leverets are active shortly after birth, and are born with full coats and open eyes.
-Hares can also carry Tularemia which is a bacterial disease that can be transmitted to pets and humans.
-It can cause infectious wounds, swollen lymph nodes, and fever or symptoms that feel as if you have the flu.

 Taxonomy

 The closest relatives of the Alaskan hare are the Arctic hare, Lepus arcticus, of northern Canada and Greenland, and the mountain hare, Lepus timidus, of northern Eurasia, from which the Alaskan hare is geographically isolated.

 Habitat and diet

 They do not live in burrows, but instead nest in open sites.
 They are most commonly found in upland tundra or in rocky or brushy areas which provide camouflage and protection from predators.
 Their range includes western and southwestern Alaska, including the Alaska Peninsula.
 They are herbivores, eating a variety of foliage and fruits, with foraging taking place primarily at dawn and dusk.
 Alaskan hares also feed on green plants in the summer, and bark and twigs in the winter.
 Predators include foxes, polar bears, wolverines, weasels, and birds of prey.
 They are taken opportunistically by humans for food or for their fur.
 Their fur can be and is used to line shoes and robes in Alaska.